This is documentation for the CCMS (Collaborative Collections Management System).

 Description

-The select command retrieves a list of objects from a set according
+The select command retrieves data, typically a list of objects from

 Parameters

-The first argument specifies * meaning all available attributes.
+The first argument specifies * meaning all available attributes or

 from